support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Americae Tertia Pars, How I Fell into the Hands of the Enemy by Theodore de Bry.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 print · engraving · flemish artist · tribal · north america · native american indian · native · natives · new world · discovering · documenting · colonisation · landing · disembarkation · land · boats · paddle · island · bastion · stronghold · capture · captive · group · nude · quiver · bow and arrow · Americae Tertia Pars · page 346 · Service Historique de la Marine, Vincennes, France / Bridgeman Images